Sex Offences “Special Considerations”

 ANSWER: Hire the best Vancouver criminal lawyer you can find.

 As with many areas of practice where the stakes are exceedingly high, there is no substitute for experience.
 Over the past 25 years Patrick Fagan has defended a multitude of sexual assault prosecutions and he has an established record of success.
 If you are wrongfully accused of a sexual offence Patrick Fagan would be pleased to meet with you to discuss your case.

-For a list of sex offence cases successfully defended over the course of the past few years, click on the year of choice hereunder…
+For a list of sex offence cases successfully defended by Patrick in the previous decade click on the year of choice hereunder…